joaopalmeiro/istant/README.md

 - Arrange (set up)-Act-Assert model.
 - pytest allows you to use Python's `assert` directly.
 - [Test double](https://en.wikipedia.org/wiki/Test_double): an object that stands in for another object during a test ([source](https://doubles.readthedocs.io/en/latest/terminology.html)), such as mocks, for example.
+- Fixtures (`@pytest.fixture` decorator + `conftest.py` file):
-- In pytest, fixtures are functions that create data/test doubles or initialize some system state for the test suite.
-They are used as arguments (explicit dependency declarations).
+  - Functions that create data/test doubles or initialize some system state for the test suite.
+  - They are appropriate to be used across multiple tests.
+  - They are used as arguments (explicit dependency declarations).
+  - They are modular, so they can depend on other fixtures.
+- Test filtering:
+  - Name-based filtering (`-k`).
+  - Directory scoping.
+  - Test categorization (`-m <name>` or `-m "not <name>"`). pytest allows you to create marks (custom labels) for any test.
+- Test parameterization.
+- Plugin-based architecture.
+- [`monkeypatch` fixture](https://docs.pytest.org/en/latest/how-to/monkeypatch.html) (+ `@pytest.fixture(autouse=True)` in the `conftest.py` file): to safely patch and mock functionality in tests, allowing to set/delete an attribute, dictionary item, or environment variable, for example (`requests.get()`, for example).
+- Marks (`@pytest.mark.<name>`):
+  - It is possible to [register marks](https://docs.pytest.org/en/latest/how-to/mark.html#registering-marks) in the `pytest.ini` file (or in the `pyproject.toml` file).
+This can be combined with the [`--strict-markers` flag](https://docs.pytest.org/en/latest/how-to/mark.html#raising-errors-on-unknown-marks) to ensure that all marks in the tests are registered in the pytest configuration.
+On the other hand, `addopts = --strict-markers` can be added to the `pytest.ini` file.